-British poet Lord Byron is at the very center of this universal story unfolding in the romantic and sensual 19th-century Venice, mirroring Europe with heroes from different nations, embraced by noble music, a masterly direction and lavish orchestration.
+British poet Lord Byron is at the very center of this universal story unfolding in the romantic and sensual 19th-century Venice, mirroring Europe with heroes coming from different nations, embraced by noble music, a masterly direction and lavish orchestration.

 The action of this thrilling story takes place in Venice in 1820.
-The focus of attention is on Lord Byron and his releation with two sisters, Marie and Brigitte, who are in love with the same man.
+The focus of attention is on Lord Byron and his relation with two sisters, Marie and Brigitte, who are in love with the same man.